"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 How many have been charged?

-As of Wednesday, authorities had charged at least 164 people in federal court, and at least five of those were also indicted by grand juries.
+As of Wednesday, authorities had charged at least 166 people in federal court, and at least eight of those were also indicted by grand juries.

+At least 15 of those arrested are veterans and two are currently serving in the Army Reserve, according to military service records obtained by CBS News.

+Of the 17, seven have served in the U.S. Army, seven served in the Marines, two served in the Navy and one served in the Air Force.

 Where did they come from?

-The rioters come from at least 37 states outside of Washington, D.C.
+The rioters come from at least 38 states outside of Washington, D.C.
 Among those arrested whose home states were known, the most were from Texas and Florida, with 18 Texans and 14 Floridians charged.
-Other well-represented states included New York, with 12 arrested, and New Jersey and California, with nine arrested each.
-Virginia has had eight arrests, and Pennsylvania had seven.
+Other well-represented states included New York, with 13 arrested and California, with 10 arrested.
+New Jersey had nine arrests, and Virginia had eight.

-CBS News has confirmed at least eight alleged rioters who are veterans and two who currently serve in the U.S. military.

 How many have worked in law enforcement?